fastvideo/gpu-camera-sample/README.md

         ./Cpp_Acquisition
 ```
     to test that camera is working.
+* If you need built-in MIPI cameras support on Jetson TX2 or LI IMX477 MIPI camera support on Jetson AGX Xavier, read  [this guide](LI-IMX477-MIPI.md)  how to setup units and install required drivers.
 * By default the application will be built with no camera support.
 The only option is camera simulator which is working with PGM files.
 * Open \<ProjectRoot\>/src/GPUCameraSample.pro in Qt Creator.
 * Open common_defs.pri